 This film was made as part of the Tremplin program, in collaboration with Radio-Canada.

 This documentary looks at the risks of a proposed sour gas well near Clearwater River, in Rocky Mountain House, Alberta.
 Farmers and landowners all share concerns.
 Residents opposed to the well fear a deadly hydrogen sulphide leak.
 Shell Canada says it must drill to meet energy needs.
 When mediation talks break down, both sides anxiously await a ruling from Alberta's Energy and Utilities Board.

-In this feature documentary, Aboriginal filmmaker and artist Alanis Obomsawin chronicles the determination and tenacity of the Listuguj Mi'gmaq people to use and manage the natural resources of their traditional lands.
-Our Nationhood provides a contemporary perspective on the Mi'gmaq people's ongoing struggle and ultimate success, culminating in the community receiving an award for Best Managed River from the same government that had denied their traditional rights.
+In this feature-length documentary, Indigenous filmmaker and artist Alanis Obomsawin chronicles the determination and tenacity of the Listuguj Mi'kmaq people to use and manage the natural resources of their traditional lands.
+The film provides a contemporary perspective on the Mi'kmaq people's ongoing struggle and ultimate success, culminating in the community receiving an award for Best Managed River from the same government that had denied their traditional rights.